Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Further Discussions

 \subsection{Gaussian and Beyond}

-The proposed MDL estimation method does not require a Gaussian assumption.
-In section \ref{sec:UAM} and the shared codes, we offered an example to estimate MDL given Gaussian prior because it has fast numerical tricks.
+The proposed model complexity estimation method does not require a Gaussian assumption.
+In section \ref{sec:UAM} and the shared codes, we offer an example to estimate COMP given Gaussian prior because it has fast numerical tricks.
 However, with any standard Bayesian inference estimator, one can set other priors according to the specific problems.
 An simple extension is to apply Gaussian mixture priors which should fit most applications.
-The MDL estimation of these priors can be easily implemented with the expectation–maximization algorithm for their specific assumptions.
+The model complexity estimate COMP of these priors can be easily implemented with the expectation–maximization algorithm for their specific assumptions.